Barry Maranta

-However the Maranta-Morgan group did not please everybody, especially Australian Rugby League chairman Ken Arthurson, who decided to add other (now defunct) Queensland-based teams, Gold Coast for the 1988 season and the South Queensland Crushers in 1995 season.
+However, the Maranta-Morgan group did not please everybody, especially Australian Rugby League chairman Ken Arthurson, who decided to add other (now defunct) Queensland-based teams, Gold Coast for the 1988 season and the South Queensland Crushers in 1995 season.

 Maranta was instrumental in the takeover of the ailing London Crusaders club in the English capital.
 London, who were founded as an offshoot of Fulham Football Club inside nine weeks and played their first competitive fixture in late August 1980, had a patchy existence until the company that owned the club went into receivership in the early spring of 1994.

 The club, the only British professional rugby league club outside of the code's northern heartlands at the time, was run by the Rugby Football League while a new owner could be found.
 Maranta and his Brisbane colleagues saw London as a way into another top flight competition although London were playing in the second tier of British rugby league at the time.

 Brisbane completed their takeover of London Crusaders in April 1994 and the renamed London Broncos began life in the August of that year.
-The interest of Maranta's fellow board members was to prove short-lived however, and after London had been placed in the embryonic Super League (which was launched fully in the summer of 1996), his colleagues withdrew their interest.
+The interest of Maranta's fellow board members was proven to be short-lived however, and after London had been placed in the embryonic Super League (which was launched fully in the summer of 1996), his colleagues withdrew their interest.
 Maranta and fellow director Gary Balkin remained but Virgin Group founder Richard Branson took an initial stake in the club and later increased his holding to outright ownership after Maranta sold his interest in 1998.

 Maranta returned to Australia.
 The London Broncos made their only Challenge Cup Final appearance so far at the old Wembley Stadium in May 1999, Branson relinquished his interest in 2001 and the London Broncos brand was 'retired' in September 2005, becoming Harlequins Rugby League under the ownership of Ian Lenagan.